Simon Wright BSc, MSc, PGDip. BACP Accred. FDAP

 020 8878 2731 / 07856 995951

 Sessions take place at Sheen Therapy Centre [SW14] on Mondays, Wednesdays, & Fridays.
-Cost is £60 per session and there are concessions for those on lower wage and/or with full time student status.
-I work on a one-to one basis with people aged 18 years and above.
+Cost is £60 per session, and I work on a one-to one basis with people aged 18 years and above.

 Psychodynamic; Relational; Existential; Jungian; Solution Focused Brief Therapy.